t-crest/patmos/c/apps/s4noc/README.md

 If you are looking for the initial evaluation of the S4NOC, please refer to the [s4noc-2019](../s4noc-2019/README.md) folder.

 We use the T-CREST multicore to evaluate the S4NOC.
-General build instructions of T-CREST in [Main README](../../../README.md).
+General build instructions of T-CREST can be found in the [Main README](../../../README.md).

 Before building the Patmos processor, add the following lines after `<frequency Hz="80000000"/>` in [altde2-115.xml](../../../hardware/config/altde2-115.xml):